-Beginning July 1, 2006, A permit tag will be required for your dog to use at Millrace Park (Millrace Park is located at 1200 W. 5400 S.) The tag is available for $10.00 for Taylorsville Residents and $25.00 for Non-Residents.
+A permit tag is required for your dog to use at Millrace Park (Millrace Park is located at 1200 W. 5400 South).
+The tag is available for $10 for Taylorsville residents and $25 for non-residents.
 The tag must be renewed each year.
 You must have a current pet license to purchase a park tag.
-Please call the Taylorsville West Valley City Animal Shelter at 801-965-5800 Monday through Friday from 9:30 A.M.
-TO 6:00 P.M.
-After hours, weekends, and holidays call 801-840-4000.
-The Animal Shelter is located at 4522 West 3500 South.
+Please call the Taylorsville West Valley City Animal Shelter at 801-965-5800 Monday through Friday from 9:30 a.m. to 6 p.m.
+After hours, weekends and holidays, call 801-840-4000.
+The Animal Shelter is located at 4522 W. 3500 South.

 Closure and Maintenance